-7.15 WITHDRAWAL FROM UTS:INSEARCH OR TRANSFER TO ANOTHER EDUCATIONAL PROVIDER
+8.11 WITHDRAWAL FROM UTS:INSEARCH OR TRANSFER TO ANOTHER EDUCATIONAL PROVIDER

-Students who have decided to withdraw from their studies at INSEARCH should first speak to staff in the INSEARCH Student Centre.
+Students who have decided to withdraw from their studies at UTS:INSEARCH should first speak to staff in the UTS:INSEARCH Student Centre.
 Withdrawing students will need to return their student card and ensure that they have paid any library fines and have returned all library resources to the library.

-All students wishing to withdraw are subject to the INSEARCH conditions of enrolment (Refer to the application form).
+All students wishing to withdraw are subject to the UTS:INSEARCH Terms and Conditions (Refer to your offer letter).